apify/actor-whitepaper/README.md

 ### Main function

+This is an optional helper to wrap the body of the actor.

-This is only a helper. **TODO**: Is this even needed? **PROBABLY NOT** Perhaps just to call `Actor.exit(1, ‘Something failed’)`, but that could be done by the system (e.g. the last line from stderr would go there or full).
+**TODO**: Is this even needed? **PROBABLY NOT** Perhaps just to call `Actor.exit(1, ‘Something failed’)`, but that could be done by the system (e.g. the last line from stderr would go there or full).
 Let's see...

-**TODO: How else would we initialize web server to listen for events?
+How else would we initialize web server to listen for events?
 Maybe some "subscribe" function?**

-Advantage of main() function: Kills actor even if you forgot setTimeout()
+Advantage of `main()` function: Kills actor even if you forgot `setTimeout()`

 #### Node.js